-- Just another program that juggles requests for resources - Make sure a program is working on a small set of test data on an interactive shell. - Need a short bash script (aka qsub script) to tell the GE what your program needs to run. - Can improve the performance of your program in a variety of ways (staging data, running in parallel, using array jobs, etc)
+- Just another program that juggles requests for resources - Make sure a program is working on a small set of test data. - Need a short bash script (aka qsub script) to tell the GE what your program needs to run. - Can improve the performance of your program in a variety of ways (staging data, running in parallel, using array jobs, etc)

-The Scheduler: qsub vs qrsh
+The Scheduler: QSUB vs QRSH

-- qrsh will log you into an Interactive Node (IO Node) where you can test out your scripts - IO Nodes are useful for GUI programs (X11 & x2go needed) or testing / running SMALL and FAST data sets - A qsub script is just a series of bash commands that sets up your resource requirements, PATHs, executes your jobs, and does the post-processing. - NO USER INVOLVEMENTENT during the process
+- qrsh will log you into an Interactive Node (IO Node). - IO Nodes are useful for GUI programs (X11 & x2go needed) or testing / running SMALL and FAST data sets - qsub script is just a series of bash commands that sets up your resource requirements, PATHs, executes your jobs, and does the post-processing. - NO USER INVOLVEMENTENT during the process